 We found the portions were noticeably small which justifies the prices of the desserts.
 Despite that, we still managed to share and enjoy these little treats between the two of us.

 This dessert is a cake (not a cookie).
 It’s made with layers of almond and hazelnut meringue which had a warm and crispy surface.
 It had roasted tea green tea custard inside which felt colder the more we bit into the middle.

 We felt this treat had the best value for money.
 This is because despite being a small treat, we still got to enjoy its sweetness between us after already being satisfied with our curry meals.

-If you’re visiting the Museum of Contemporary Art Taipei, then it’s well worth visiting the cafe afterward.
+If you’re visiting the Museum of Contemporary Art Taipei, then it’s well worth visiting MOJO afterward or before.
 Not only is it surprisingly inexpensive, but the coffees and meals, and desserts are creative and delicious.